-Students will build on skills from GCSE including work on quadratic equations, algebraic inequalities and graphical interpretation.
-In addition to this differentiation and integration are introduced.
+Students will build on skills from GCSE including work on surds, indices, quadratic equations, algebraic inequalities and graphical interpretation.
+In addition to this differentiation and integration are first introduced.

-A Level Mathematics supports a wide range of courses including Engineering, Accountancy, Medicine, Accountancy, Pure and Applied Sciences and Business.
-It is also a very stimulating subject to study in its own right, opening the door to many careers after completing Higher Education.
+An advanced level course in Mathematics is good preparation for anyone considering a degree in Mathematics, Engineering, Accountancy, Medicine and many more.
+Mathematics is also a very stimulating subject to study in its own right, opening the door to many careers after completing Higher Education.
 It is a useful qualification for entry into career areas such as air traffic control, banking, insurance, science of all types and the armed forces.